markjoshwel/ganim/DEVELOPING.md

 there are two types of ganim releases:

 - [`tagged` releases](#tagged-releases),
-    where their workflows are ran when a new tag is pushed to a repository. a github release is created.
+    where a workflow are ran when a new tag is pushed to a repository. a github release is created.

 - [`nightly` releases](#nightly-releases),
-    where their workflows are ran once a day if there are new commits. a build artifact is created, and is made accessible using <https://nightly.link>.
+    where a workflow are ran once a day if there are new commits. a build artifact is created, and is made accessible using <https://nightly.link>.

 all releases are